 Our study areas (sites) represent three different protection regimes: strictly protected, community conserved and marginally protected areas.
 Our analyses explored the effects of habitat covariates on detection probability, range sizes and ultimately snow leopard density between these three sites.
 We considered a range of candidate models and present abundance estimates for the three sites by model-averaging the top ranking models.
 We present density surfaces based on ecologically relevant covariates and use information theoretic approach to compare the three sites for snow leopard density.
 In addition to improving our ecological understanding of snow leopard behaviour, density and hierarchical habitat use, our results provide a framework to compare snow leopard densities across space and time while addressing the issue of non-homogenous space use.

-A large part of this can be attributed to difficult terrain and the sparse densities of snow leopards in areas they inhabit (e.g. Jackson et al., 1995).
-Only recently technological advancements have made it possible to sample snow leopards using camera traps in study areas that are large enough for the purpose of robustly estimating and monitoring populations (e.g. Sharma et al., 2014)..
-Most studies on snow leopards (e.g. XX) have used conventional capture recapture analyses that estimate effective sampling area using methods such as MMDM or ½MMDM (McCarthy et al. 2008; Jackson XX; XX).
-But these methods have been criticized for ad hoc selection of effective sampling area, their sensitivity to trap design and area of coverage.
-It is only in the last one decade that Spatial Capture Recapture (SCR) methods have become available to estimate wildlife population densities by modelling the inherent spatial nature of the sampling process and the populations being sampled (Borchers and Efford 2008; Royle and Young, 2008).

 Methodology